Kim 500 Milyar İster?

 Kim 500 Milyar İster?
-(English translation: Who wants 500 thousand million?) was a Turkish game show based on the original British format of Who Wants to Be a Millionaire?.
-The show was hosted by the Turkish actor Kenan Işık.
+(English translation: Who wants 500 thousand million?) is a Turkish game show based on the original British format of Who Wants to Be a Millionaire?.
+The show was hosted by actor Kenan Işık.
 The main goal of the game was to win TL 500 billion (500,000 YTL after 2005 redenomination) by answering 15 multiple-choice questions correctly.
 There were three lifelines - fifty fifty, phone a friend and ask the audience.
 It was shown on Show TV and Kanal D.